dms-x/pmTraining/a1-pm/README.md

 ### A1 - Git
+Hello Haize,
-in here, you will learn how to use git/github.
+In here, you will learn how to use git/github.
 The point of this is to learn how to get code from one machine to another machine.

 If you are reading this, you will  be in /pmTraining/a1pm in github.
 Good job!
 You will be required to come to this website for future assignemnts too.